 Properties of Type D FIBC

 The containers are manufactured out of anti-static and static dissipative fabrics whose strategic design prevents the formation of incendiary sparks or brush discharges.
 The discharges can be propagated off without requiring the bag to be connected to the ground.
 With Type D, safe packaging of combustible materials and handling products in combustible or flammable atmospheres becomes a breeze.
-It is desirable not to use the bag if its surface shows sign of contamination or is covered with grease, water and other conductive substances.
+It is desirable not to use the bag if its surface shows signs of contamination or is covered with grease, water, and other conductive substances.

 It is advisable to use Type D bags inevitably in industries that experience a high risk of electrostatic hazards, prominent among them being minerals, foods, pharmaceuticals, and chemicals.

-The safety features inherent in the FIBC assists in removing inherent hazard of grounding failures which always remain present in FIBC Type C or other conductive bags.
+The safety features inherent in the FIBC assist in removing the inherent hazard of grounding failures which always remain present in FIBC Type C or other conductive bags.
 Grounding errors can occur due to manual failures.
 As you switch away from Type C grounded bags to Type D, you are assured of the proven safety of these bulk containers.

-Type D bags are helpful in safe dissipation of electrostatic charges without having to make provision for grounding or earthing connection.
-The bags can be used with safety for both earthed as well as unearthed products.
+Type D bags are helpful in the safe dissipation of electrostatic charges without having to make provision for grounding or earthing connection.
+The bags can be used safely for both earthed as well as unearthed products.
 The bags are manufactured by complying with the regulations defined for usage in storing and transporting dry materials.
 Both coated as well as uncoated anti-static fabrics can be used for manufacturing these bags.